darrylad/soyabean/README.md

 # soyabean

 An app that uses a built in AI model to identify leaf diseases just by using the photo of the leaf.
 Has a built in camera interface.
+The app has algorithms to center square crop images for best results, which is turned on by default at 0.7x zoom.

 Home: